Worker at hurling helmet maker Mycro wins over €28,000 after dispute over cutting equipment

 A worker at hurling helmet company Mycro has won over €28,000 for penalisation and disability discrimination after his complaints about operating cutting equipment used for making face guards led to him being laid off without pay.

-The worker, 25-year veteran employee Trevor O’Mahony, said he was left in “agony” from operating a cutting machine and had medical advice not to strain his back – only to be told after a few months of reduced hours and alternative duties that if he couldn’t work the cutter he would have to go home.

-The Workplace Relations Commission (WRC) has now ordered Mycro Sportsgear Ltd to pay Mr O’Mahony one year’s salary in compensation for penalisation under the Safety, Health and Welfare at Work Act 2005 and a further six months’ pay in compensation for disability discrimination for a failure to provide reasonable accommodation at work.
+The Workplace Relations Commission has ordered Mycro Sportsgear Ltd to pay Trevor O’Mahony one year’s salary in compensation for penalisation under the Safety, Health and Welfare at Work Act 2005 and a further six months’ pay in compensation for disability discrimination for a failure to provide reasonable accommodation at work.

-Mr O’Mahony said in evidence that he had raised the difficulties he was having with the cutting machine in July and September 2021, and that he had sent the company links to websites in the hope that a replacement could be bought.

-He texted his boss on 12 October that year to say his doctor had advised him not to do work that “repeatedly strains my back” and asked to cut his working hours, the WRC was told.
+Mr O’Mahony, a 25-year veteran of the company, said in evidence that he had raised the difficulties he was having with a cutting machine in July and September 2021, telling his boss by text on October 12th, 2021 that his doctor had advised him not to do work that “repeatedly strains my back”.

 He said he went back to work doing alternative work the same month and went to physiotherapy in November that year, paid for by the firm.